-Day 3, September 7: North Pantanal Our immersion begins with a morning nature walk with our Expedition Leader and local guides who are experts on the Pantanal's flora and fauna.
+Day 3, September 10: North Pantanal Our immersion begins with a morning nature walk with our Expedition Leader and local guides who are experts on the Pantanal's flora and fauna.
 We'll hope to see some of the region's threatened species including giant armadillo and capybara, plus spectacular birdlife.
 This afternoon we explore the Pantanal savannah on safari, then finish our day's adventure with a night drive in hopes of spotting nocturnal wildlife en route to the lodge.
-Overnight Araras Ecolodge (B,L,D) Day 4, September 8: North Pantanal / Porto Jofre-Jaguar Viewing On a sunrise nature walk from our ecolodge, listen to the chorus of bird songs and monkey calls announcing a new day.
+Overnight Araras Ecolodge (B,L,D) Day 4, September 11: North Pantanal / Porto Jofre-Jaguar Viewing On a sunrise nature walk from our ecolodge, listen to the chorus of bird songs and monkey calls announcing a new day.
 After breakfast, depart for Porto Jofre via the Trans-Pantanal Highway, which traverses some of the best wildlife viewing areas in the ecosystem.
 Along this remote road that crosses 123 bridges, we search for caiman, capybara, giant anteater, anaconda, jabiru stork, macaws and more.
 We will discuss how WWF supports the Hyacinth Macaw Project to help rebuild the population of these vulnerable birds, which at up to 40 inches from beak to tail, are the world's largest parrot.
 In the 1990s, loss of habitat and illegal wildlife trafficking almost drove this remarkable cobalt blue species to extinction.
-Our destination is Porto Jofre, where the highway ends at the Cuiaba River.
+Our destination is Porto Jofre, where the highway ends at the Cuiabá River.
 After lunch, we set out in small boats on our first jaguar watch, scanning the riverbanks for glimpses of the stealthy cats from our open skiff.
 This region has the highest density of jaguars in the entire Pantanal, and our odds of seeing them are excellent.
-Overnight Hotel Pantanal Norte (B,L,D) Day 5 & 6, September 9 & 10: Porto Joine-Jaguat The exce Our and sear Panic Stiffing Company of the exces Company of the exces Day 5 & 6, September 9 & 10: Porto Jofre-Jaguar & Wildlife Viewing The area around Porto Jofre offers exceptional wildlife encounters.
+Overnight Hotel Pantanal Norte (B,L,D) Day 5 & 6, September 12-13: Porto Jofre-Jaguar & Wildlife Viewing

+The area around Porto Jofre offers exceptional wildlife encounters.
 Our focus is on sighting jaguars and giant otters, but we also search for a multitude of other Pantanal species, including caiman, capybara, Brazilian tapir, sloth and monkeys, on our private skiff excursions.
 Outings along the river reveal scores of waterbirds, reptiles, and plant species that bloom in the sprawling collection of lakes, lagoons, rivers and marshes.
 Fish also flourish in this freshwater sea.
 As the water level drops seasonally in the lakes and channels, fishermen can sometimes catch dorado, pacu, and traira by hand.
 Birds large and small fly overhead and feed at eye level.
-Overnight Hotel Pantanal Norte (B,L,D) Day 7, September 11: Porto Jofre / South Pantanal-Chartered Flight to Caiman Ecological Refuge This morning we fly via chartered small planes directly to Caiman Ecological Refuge, enjoying splendid aerial views.
+Overnight Hotel Pantanal Norte (B,L,D) Day 7, September 14: Porto Jofre / South Pantanal-Chartered Flight to Caiman Ecological Refuge This morning we fly via chartered small planes directly to Caiman Ecological Refuge, enjoying splendid aerial views.
 Deep in the green recesses of the South Pantanal, this renowned ecolodge lies at the heart of a 130,000-acre sustainable cattle ranch.
 Since 2003, WWF has partnered with the Brazilian Organic Cattle Ranching Association to promote cattle ranching in Brazil and maintain the balance between farming, which is the primary source of income for communities in the region, and the conservation of the Pantanal.
 The atmosphere here reflects the distinctive local cowboy culture, which taps 200 years of combined